 * * * * * /var/lib/newscoop/bin/newscoop-autopublish 0 */4 * * * /var/lib/newscoop/bin/newscoop-indexer --silent 0 */8 * * * /var/lib/newscoop/bin/subscription-notifier */2 * * * * /var/lib/newscoop/bin/events-notifier 0 */4 * * * /var/lib/newscoop/bin/newscoop-statistics

-If the file is empty, you will need to enter these commands and save the file.
+If this is a new install, you will need to enter these commands and save the file.
 The default editor for the crontab supports vi editor commands.

 By default, the Red Hat firewall does not allow other machines to connect to running services.
 You can configure the firewall to allow the Apache web server to be accessed from the local network or public Internet, with the command: